 Average price: $3-$12 per square foot.
 Hardwood flooring is a natural product of the earth that is constantly being renewed.
 It is completely biodegradable and can be easily recycled at the end of its life and used as fuel or other flooring projects.
 However, you have to make sure that the wood you choose comes from forests certified well-managed by the Forest Stewardship Council.

 Recycled Hardwood Floors

-Average price: $5 - $30 per sq foot.
+Average price: $12-$30 per square foot.
 This refers to wood that has been recycled from other flooring or building applications.
-There are many types of wood that are scarce but can be sourced from recycling materials in old buildings.
-Use of these materials cuts down on waste and prevents the chopping down of a living tree.
-But you have to be careful that the wood you are using was never treated with toxic chemicals over the course of its life.
+Many types of wood are scarce but can be sourced from recycling materials in old buildings.
+The use of these materials cuts down on waste and prevents the chopping down of a living tree.

 07 of 09